Table of contents

 The API and SDK - DevOps tools for automation

-The Workload Security API enables you to automate operational tasks, thereby increasing the productivity of your value stream and improving the security services that you support:
+The Workload Security API enables you to automate operational tasks, thereby increasing the productivity of your value stream and improving the security services that you support.
+Specifically, it allows you to do the following:

 • Configure policies and protect computers